 There are three short-term strategies in the Citizen Psychologist initiative:

-- Recognize Citizen Psychologist leaders through APA Presidential Citations.
+- Recognize Citizen Psychologist leaders and members doing citizen psychology work through APA Presidential Citations.

 - Develop and disseminate learning objectives for attaining the competencies required for becoming a Citizen Psychologist at all levels of learning: high school, undergraduate, graduate, internship, postdoctoral and lifelong learning.

 - Obtain baseline survey data for the frequency and roles that psychologists are currently engaged in nationally as Citizen Psychologists.

 Being a Citizen Psychologist means demonstrating engagement in your community.
 Engagement can be at any level — from just beginning to explore opportunities in one’s neighborhood that might benefit from a psychological lens, to sustaining meaningful connections with civic and public sector partners on a project of several months or years, to delivering impactful change through exceptional leadership.
 Roles are as varied as being a long-term volunteer for community programs such as Meals-on-Wheels or Habitat for Humanity; being a state delegate for a political party; participating in your church ministries; volunteering as a content expert speaker for a non-profit organization, such as the local Alzheimer’s Association; fundraising for a charity of your choice; and so on.